emanuelefirmani/get-git-english/docs/internal.rst

 =================

 Let's pass now to third difference.
-And be prepared to know the true reason why git is very fast going to substitute SVN as the new *de-facto* standard.
+And be prepared to know the true reason why git going to substitute SVN as the new *de-facto* standard very quichly,

--  SVN memorizes the collection of various applied to files during time; when required it rebuilds the present state;
+-  SVN memorizes the collection of various changes applied to files during time; when required it rebuilds the present state;
 -  git memorizes files as they are, in full; when required it computes their deltas.